Who was looking forward to the debut of Maleficent: Owner of Evil, you can now run to

-Five after the events of the first movie, the story tells how Aurora (Elle Fanning) continues to lead the Moors kingdom in the forest.
-However, she is surprised when she is proposed by Marriage Prince Philip (Harris Dickinson) who would bring the union between the Moors and Ulstead, kingdom of humans.
-But Malevola (Angelina Jolie) does not accept the news and due to her affection for Aurora, will need to test your limits when it is over antagonizing Queen Ingrith (Michelle Pfeiffer), Philip’s mother and hiding her
+Five after the events of the first film, the story tells how Aurora (Elle Fanning) continues to lead the kingdom of the Moors in the forest.
+However, she is surprised when she is proposed by Prince Philip (Harris Dickinson) that would bring the union between the Moors and Ulstead, the kingdom of humans.
+But Maleficent (Angelina Jolie) does not accept the novelty and due to his affection for Aurora, he will need to test his limits when he is finished

 dark side and threatens to collapse peace between kingdoms.

 Who liked the first film, will not be disappointed with the continuation.
 Sure

 Anyway, the ticket is worth it.
 The long quest to test family relationships and

 propose union between the kingdoms.
 Unfortunately, the script does not bring anything new and sins for

 the fact of diminishing the title character to jokes that highlight his disconnection from the real world in relation to the prince's family.
 If we compare it with its predecessor, the sequence leaves something to be desired.

 On the other hand, Angelina Jolie's performance masters the problems that